Why "The Vagrancy?"

 Vagrants have been historically characterized as outsiders, and often these outsiders were the artists of a particular community.
 In the UK in 1824, The Vagrancy Act 1824 was aimed to remove all undesirables from public view.
 In some East Asian and South Asian countries, the condition of vagrancy has long been historically associated with the religious life.
-So as Vagrants, we are a group of people who wander this city looking for inspiration that can expose a universal truth.
+So as Vagrants, we are a group of people who wander this city looking for artistic inspiration, connection and community.

 We honor and acknowledge the indigenous original caretakers of their traditional lands and their descendants past, present and future.
 We recognize our presence on the traditional, ancestral and unceded territory of the Gabrielino/Tongva peoples (Los Angeles).

 The Vagrancy is a 501(c)3 ensemble of artists committed to new, lesser-known and classical productions with ‘duende’ and the development of new works told by historically marginalized voices.
 We aim to provide equitable access to professional theatre and offer “pay-what-you-want” admission to all our programming.